RobustFair: Adversarial Evaluation through Fairness Confusion Directed Gradient Search: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we present RobustFair, an innovative adversarial evaluation approach for accurate fairness of deep neural networks.
-It applies the fairness confusion matrix to guide the distinct gradient search directions for false fair, true biased, and false biased adversarial perturbations.
-It employs Taylor expansions to approximate the ground truths of adversarial instances for gradient calculation and accurate fairness testing.
-Comparative case studies on fairness benchmark datasets demonstrate the synergistic effectiveness of RobustFair and accurate fairness evaluation, particularly in detecting elusive robustness defects entangled with spurious fairness.
-RobustFair outperforms state-of-the-art robustness and individual fairness evaluation approaches in both the quantity and quality of diverse adversarial instances detected, which can be leveraged to enhance the accurate fairness and individual fairness of DNNs without compromising overall accuracy.
+In this paper, we introduce RobustFair, an innovative approach for evaluating the accurate fairness of DNNs in the context of intertwined issues of robustness and individual fairness.
+RobustFair leverages the fairness confusion matrix induced by accurate fairness to guide distinct gradient search directions for generating false fair, true biased, and false biased adversarial perturbations.
+These perturbations have a dual impact on adversarial instances and their similar counterparts to either undermine prediction accuracy (robustness) or cause biased predictions (individual fairness).
+RobustFair goes further by approximating loss function values for adversarial instances and inferring their ground truth based on these approximations.
+These generated adversarial instances can then be utilized for data augmentation and model retraining, enhancing the trustworthiness of the original DNNs.

+We conduct comparative case studies using benchmark fairness datasets, demonstrating the synergistic effectiveness of RobustFair in accurate fairness evaluation, particularly in detecting subtle robustness defects entangled with individual fairness concerns.
+RobustFair surpasses state-of-the-art approaches in both the quantity and quality of diverse adversarial instances detected.
+Furthermore, the adversarial instances identified by RobustFair outperform those identified by the other testing approaches in trustworthiness improvement, enhancing the accurate fairness and individual fairness of DNNs without compromising overall accuracy.

-RobustFair is a white-box testing approach that requires to access the gradients of DNNs.
-As part of future work, it is interesting to extend accurate fairness evaluation to black-box scenarios.
-Furthermore, RobustFair can be potentially expanded with other trustworthiness evaluation approaches for various datasets, models, and tasks in practical applications.
+While RobustFair is a white-box testing approach that requires access to the gradients of DNNs, an interesting avenue for future work is to extend accurate fairness evaluation to black-box scenarios.
+Additionally, RobustFair can potentially be expanded to integrate with other trustworthiness evaluation approaches, accommodating various datasets, models, and tasks in practical applications.